hugomoran159/IIP2/pages/index.md

      SELECT
         Tenure AS source,
         Purchaser AS target,
-        SUM(Capital) AS value
-    FROM sankey_a.sankey_a
-    -- Ensure links have value and valid nodes
+        -- Sum capital only for the Tenure->Purchaser stage from new data SUM(CAST(Capital AS DOUBLE)) AS value -- Cast Capital to DOUBLE FROM sankey_a.sankey_a_purchaser -- Corrected data source name back -- Ensure links have value and valid nodes
-    WHERE Capital > 0 AND Capital IS NOT NULL
-      AND Purchaser IS NOT NULL AND Purchaser != '' AND Tenure IS NOT NULL AND Tenure != ''
+    WHERE CAST(Capital AS DOUBLE) > 0 AND Capital IS NOT NULL AND Purchaser IS NOT NULL AND Purchaser != '' AND Tenure IS NOT NULL AND Tenure != ''
     GROUP BY Tenure, Purchaser